ayushmishra6198/R2D2/README.md

 for searching a movie through name use:-

--> type the movie name in the search box (case sensitive). the list will appear.
+-> type the movie name in the search box (case sensitive eg:Avengers not avengers). the list will appear.

 to search movie id through api use:-